Review checklist for collection PRs

 The changelog content contains useful information for end users of the collection.

-If new files are added with the pull request, they follow the licensing rules.
+If new files are added with the pull request, they follow the Collection licensing requirements.

 The changes follow the Development conventions.